TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    :Data type: :ref:`data-type-string`
    :Special value: "auto"

-   If set the string is prepended to all relative links that TYPO3 generateds.
+   If set the string is prepended to all relative links that TYPO3 generates.

    `config.absRefPrefix = auto` has a special meaning.
 It lets TYPO3 autodetect the site root based on path prefixes and not based on host name variables